nzzdev/Q-table/README.md

 ## Implementation details
 The tool structure follows the general structure of each Q tool.
 Further information can be found in [Q server documentation - Developing tools](https://nzzdev.github.io/Q-server/developing-tools.html).

+## Features

+### Cardlayout
+Cardlayout is an option to display large tables well-arranged on mobile.

 ## License
 Copyright (c) 2018 Neue Zürcher Zeitung.
 All rights reserved.